briandgomez/Study/Security+/General Security Concepts.md

         - Schedule a date and time of the change
         - Determine affected systems and the impact
         - Analyze the risk associated with the change
-        - Get aproval from the chnage control board
+        - Get approval from the change control board
         - Gen end user acceptance after the change is complete

 - <u>Owners</u>: individual or entity needs to make a change
     - The owner manages the process but doesn't usually perform actual changes

-- <u>Sanbox test</u>: isolated environment used to test and analyze files or chnages
+- <u>Sandbox test</u>: isolated environment used to test and analyze files or changes

 # Technical Change Management
-- <u>Allow/deny lists</u>: lists used to determine which applications are allowed or not allowed to work in a environment (i.e. app thats known for having mutiple vulnerabilities)
+- <u>Allow/deny lists</u>: lists used to determine which applications are allowed or not allowed to work in a environment (i.e. app that is known for having multiple vulnerabilities)
     - <u>Allow</u>: determines what applications can be ran (its really restrictive)
     - <u>Deny</u>: determines what application can NOT be ran (i.e. anti-virus, anti-malware)
 - <u>Change Control Approval</u>: defines exactly which components are covered